Skip to main content

 The Route of the Churches

-The Route of the Churches in Rincón de la Victoria is the perfect experience to enjoy culture, history and Andalusian food in a single route.
+The Route of the Churches in Rincón de la Victoria is the perfect experience to enjoy culture, history, and Andalusian cuisine in a single route.

-Discover the three most important temples, which have many centuries of devotion and local culture: from the historic church of Nuestra Señora del Rosario in Cala del Moral, through the simple yet charming church of Nuestra Señora de la Victoria in the heart of the municipality, to the pinturesque church of Nuestra Señora de la Candelaria in Benagalbón.
-A unique experience which combines patrimony and unique landscapes, the perfect plan to connect Rincón de la Victoria’s soul through its many churches.
+Discover the three most important temples, which have centuries of devotion and local culture: from the historic Nuestra Señora del Rosario Church in Cala del Moral, through the simple yet charming Nuestra Señora de la Victoria Church in the heart of the municipality, to the picturesque Nuestra Señora de la Candelaria Church in Benagalbón.
+A unique experience that combines heritage and unique landscapes, the perfect way to connect with the soul of Rincón de la Victoria through its churches.

 These are the three most important temples: